LITDARK/d/BPC/README.md

 Live version hosted [on my website](https://mon.im/bemanipatcher/).

 ## Asking about new patches
 These days, I do not create the patches.
 Everything is community submitted.
 If you would like new hex edits, make them yourself and make a pull request!

+## Patch rules
+- *New*: No n-0 newer than 1 year ago.
+[Why?](https://github.com/mon/BemaniPatcher/blob/master/docs/why_no_n_minus_zero.md)
+- Rhythm games only.
+Bombergirl is the one exception, it's Konami anyway.
+- No autoplay patches
+  - It is far too easy to accidentally get people banned from their networks
+  - It's mainly used to upload autoplays to YouTube, which is not something I want to be involved with

 ## Submitting a new game
 Here is your checklist:
 - Add the new game html, it is easiest to copy an existing game and modify it.
   The html should be named `[game][release].html` except IIDX because they just happen to be `[release].html` only...